expo/expo/docs/pages/versions/v32.0.0/sdk/permissions.md

 ## Android: permissions equivalents inside `app.json`

-In order to request permissions in a standalone Android app, you need to specify the corresponding native permission types in the `android.permissions` key inside `app.json` ([read more about configuration](../../workflow/configuration/#android)).
+In order to request permissions in a standalone Android app (Managed Workflow only), you need to specify the corresponding native permission types in the `android.permissions` key inside `app.json` ([read more about configuration](../../workflow/configuration/#android)).
 The mapping between `Permissions` values and native permission types is as follows:

 | Expo            | Android                                           |
 | --------------- | --------------------------------------------------|